-ISS is committed to respecting diversity, equity and inclusion throughout our working environment and developing a culture of equal opportunities and inclusion that values collaboration, integrity, and flexibility.
+ISS is committed to respecting diversity and inclusion throughout our working environment and encouraging a culture of equal opportunities and inclusion that values collaboration, integrity, and flexibility.
 ISS is also committed to a work environment in which all individuals are treated with dignity and respect.

-Across its global locations, approximately 44% of the company-wide workforce is female, including approximately 29% of ISS' Leadership Team.
-Moreover, approximately 34% of ISS' US-based staff self-identify as minorities.
+Across its global locations, approximately 47% of the company-wide workforce is female, including approximately 50% of ISS' business unit heads and 32% of ISS' Leadership Team (all increases from 2023, when the same rates were ~44%, ~40%, and ~29%, respectively).

-Biographies of select ISS Governance Research and Voting team leaders are available on the Global Research Leadership page of the ISS website.
 The minimum education standard for research staff is a bachelor's degree from an accredited college or university, but many also possess graduate degrees (MBA, MA, JD) and/or professional certifications (such as CFA, CPA, CEP).
-The average tenure of ISS' full-time research analysts is five years, and many senior personnel have ten years or more of experience at ISS as analysts and experts, and/or experience in relevant fields outside of ISS.
+The average tenure of ISS' full-time research analysts is 5.6 years, and many senior personnel have ten years or more of experience at ISS as analysts and experts and/or experience in relevant fields outside of ISS.

-Research team members participate as needed in structured training and development programs, which may include on- and off-site development courses, and in-house and external professional training.
+Research team members participate as needed in structured training and development programs, which may include on- and off-site development courses and in-house and external professional training.
 Many research analysts extend beyond their core research related duties to provide in depth, thematic research pieces covering the latest trends and developments for their market, region, sector, or topic of specialty.
 These projects are done under the tutelage of team leaders and often involve collaboration across regions, disciplines, and areas of focus.